swarajkumarsingh/ats-project/Workflow.md

 1. **Initial Scoring:**
    - The ATS application processes each candidate's resume.
-   - Calculate the candidate's ATS score based on the match between the resume and job description.
+   - Calculate the candidate's ATS score based on the match between the resume, job description and ats score.

 2. **Conditional Check:**
    - **If Candidate's ATS Score > 75%:**